carflor/movieReviewer/README.md

 2. Clone down this repo

 3. Then install the library dependencies.
-Run:
+Run in your terminal:

 ```bash
 npm install